 The life of your battery will be extended if you place it on a block of wood to stop it shorting to earth.

-In the unlikely event of total blackout, but which has already happened in Kenya and Uganda once in 2018 already, last week, you will be sitting pretty if you have a solar generator and your gate motor is energised by sunshine.
+In the unlikely event of total blackout, but which has happened in Kenya and Uganda once in 2018 already, last week, you will be sitting pretty if you have a solar generator and your gate motor is energised by sunshine.

 This has happened in other parts of the world too, in Italy for example, in the not too distant past, and in Atlanta where over 1000 flights were cancelled just before Christmas, 2018.

-Protect your battery with some useful cover.
+Protect your battery against the elements with some useful cover.